Sargis the General: Veneration

 Saint Sarkis is one of the most beloved Saints within modern Armenian culture, as he is the Armenian patron saint of love and youth, similar to Saint Valentine.
-His feast day is a moveable feast, held anywhere between January 11 and February 15 according to the date of Easter that year.
+His feast day is a moveable feast, held anywhere between 11 January and 15 February according to the date of Easter that year.
 Each year, just prior to his feast day, there occurs the five-day Fast of Catechumens (commonly known nowadays as the Fast of Saint Sargis), which was established by Saint Gregory the Illuminator.
 Young Armenians, especially girls, abstain of water and food for three consecutive days for what they call the Fast of Saint Sargis (Սուրբ Սարգսի ծոմ).

 Saint Sarkis Cathedral, Yerevan is dedicated to him.
 There were also churches dedicated to him in Adiguzel, Xnjorgin, Ahamar, Karavans, Hiwrcuk, Paxur, Hurur, Kehs, Kotenc, Bales, Alamek, Xultik, Kaynameran, Xonjalu and Ernkani.
 He was especially popular in the regions of Bitlis and Xizan.
 So widely venerated was Sargis, that he has even entered into Kurdish folklore.